nightseas/pcduino3_nano_a20/README.md

 sudo apt-get install kubuntu-desktop  # Kubuntu
 ```

 The installation will take hours.
 Get a cup of coffee and wait.
-After it's done, reboot pcDuino and ...
+After it's done, reboot pcDuino and...

 ### Have fine!